immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/README.md

 _This is the result of the code._

-_Feel free to play with the fields and methods to practice._
+_Feel free to play with the fields and methods to practice.
+I used InteliJ for the coding._

  ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥